ms606/Agile-Developement/README.md

 * Agile Manifesto: The four paired Core Values and associated 12 Principles that set the foundation for all Agile Frameworks
 * Agile Principles: Practical guidance for teams to adopt Agile
 * Four Paired Core Values: The part of the Agile Manifesto that defines the values that establishes what Agile is for teams and organizations
+* Agile Manifesto: The four paired Core Values and associated 12 Principles that set the foundation for all Agile Frameworks
+* Agile Principles: Practical guidance for teams to adopt Agile
+* Four Paired Core Values: The part of the Agile Manifesto that defines the values that establishes what Agile is for teams and organizations

 #### The Agile Mindset